mike-matera/FastPID/README.md

 ## About

 This PID controller is faster than alternatives for Arduino becuase it avoids expensive floating point operations.
 The PID controller is configured with floating point coefficients and translates them to fixed point internally.
 This imposes limitations on the domain of the coefficients.
 Setting the I and D terms to zero makes the controller run faster.
+The controller is configured to run at a fixed frequency and calling code is responsible for running at that frequency.
+The ```Ki``` and ```Kd``` parameters are scaled by the frequency to save time during the ```step()``` operation.

 ## Description of Coefficients

   * ```Kp``` - P term of the PID controller.
   * ```Ki``` - I term of the PID controller.
   * ```Kd``` - D term of the PID controller.
+  * ```Hz``` - The execution frequency of the controller.

 ### Coefficient Domain

 The computation pipeline expects 25 bit coefficients.
 This is controlled by ``PARAM_BITS`` and cannot be changed without breaking the controller.
 The number of bits before and after the decimal place is controlled by ``PARAM_SHIFT`` in FastPID.h.
 The default value for ``PARAM_SHIFT`` is 15.

-  **The parameter domain is [1023 to 0.00006103515625] inclsive**
+  **The parameter domain is [1023 to 0.00006103515625] inclusive**

+The controller checks for parameter domain violations and won't operate if a coefficient is outside of the range.
+All of the configuration operations return ```bool``` to alert the user of an error.
+The ```err()``` function checks the error condition.
+Errors can be cleared with the ```clear()``` function.

+## Execution Frequency

+**The execution frequency is not automatically detected as of version v1.1.0** This greatly improves the controller performance.
+Instead the '''Ki''' and '''Kd''' terms are scaled in the configuration step.
+It's essential to call '''step()''' at the rate that you specify.

 ## Input and Output

 The input and the setpoint are an ```int16_t``` this matches the width of Analog pins and accomodate negative readings and setpoints.
 The output of the PID is an ```int16_t```.
 The actual bit-width and signedness of the output can be configured.